 The people who call Memphis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Memphis residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Memphis include Irish, English, Norwegian, and Dutch.

 The most common language spoken in Memphis is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and West Germanic languages.